nathanweatherly/totally-not-fake-ansible-collection/docs-build/temp-rst/goodbye_world_module.rst

     To install it use: :code:`ansible-galaxy collection install nathanweatherly.totally_not_fake`.

-    To use it in a playbook, specify: :code:`nathanweatherly.totally_not_fake.hello_world`.
+    To use it in a playbook, specify: :code:`nathanweatherly.totally_not_fake.goodbye_world`.

 .. version_added